Frequently asked questions from Buyers

 How is the rental income money dispersed?

 In general the rental income starts coming in to the management company in January as renters pay their 1st half of the rent that will be due.
 The management company takes out their agreed commission (these vary and are negotiable) and they send the rest to the owner.
 Whoever owns the house when the rental actually occurs gets the rental income money.
-If some was sent to the previous owner before the sale and before the rental occurred the the new owner gets all that money.
+If funds were sent to the previous owner before the sale and before the rental occurred, the the new owner gets all that money.
 This will be dealt with at the closing and any due money will be given to the new buyers then.

 Who does the closing?

 North Carolina uses a lawyer for each side, seller and buyer.
 Your lawyer will prepare all the documents and record and disperse funds by wire.
 We don’t all sit around a table, in fact you don’t even need to come here, you can have the documents sent via FedEx to you and then send them back and they will record the sale – that is the closing.
 Your agent can suggest a lawyer for you if you would like.